stevepopovich/stevepopovich/README.md

 ### Hi there 👋 🦄

-I’m currently working at GitHub, previosuly Android, working on Mobile APIs and Ruby on Rails 🐙 📱
+I’m currently working at GitHub, working on Android apps and Mobile APIs 🐙 📱

 Trying my best.